NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinicalheadings/Additional-Contact.page.md

 ### Notes
 Mapped to an extension on the ServiceRequest, in review.

+It is expected that practitioner and organization details will be referenced from PractitionerRole resources (e.g. using ODS/SDS identifiers) rather than be included as FHIR resources within Test Request payloads, though the full FHIR mapping has been provided below for completeness.

 ### Mapping
 | Source Data item | Target FHIR Element | HL7v2.5.1 Mapping | Description
 |--|--|